icon-share

 Consider these tips to manage the cost of insurance:

-One way to reduce the amount of the premium you pay is to agree to take on a certain proportion of the risk by increasing your excess.
-Many insurance policies allow you to specify an excess.
-In general, a higher excess will mean you pay a lower premium - Lower your risk
+• Increase your excess - One way to reduce the amount of the premium you pay is to agree to take on a certain proportion of the risk by increasing your excess.
+In general, a higher excess will mean you pay a lower premium.

-Providing additional information to the insurer about your specific risk may also allow your premium to be reviewed.
-You can also ask your insurer about how you might be able to lower your premium - Shop around
+• Talk to your insurer - Providing additional information to the insurer about your specific risk may also allow your premium to be reviewed.
+You can also ask your insurer about how you might be able to lower your premium.

-If you pay your premium by instalments it generally costs you more than if you choose to pay your premium in one annual lump sum payment.
+• Pay your premium annually - If you pay your premium by instalments, it generally costs you more than if you choose to pay your premium in one annual lump sum payment.